jannittayao/Julia-Introduction/README.md

 Last updated: 3/13/19

-## Contains 2 files:
+## Contains files:
-1. julia code plotting average daily temp for each month from 1981-2010 in New England
+1. NewEnglandTemperature.jl -> julia code plotting average daily temp for each month from 1981-2010 in New England
-2. jupyter notebook performing the same task
+2. NewEnglandTemperature.ipynb -> jupyter notebook performing the same task
+3. bootcamp-pt2.jl -> julia file manually calculating differential equation and plotting result

-### Data Used:
+### Data Used in NewEnglandTemperature files:
 Data from: https://en.wikipedia.org/wiki/Climate_of_New_England

 Utilized data at: